mbello/aio-odoorpc-base/README.md

 ### Motivation:
-The package 'odoorpc' is the most used and better maintained package to let you easily consume Odoo's jsonrpc API.
+The package 'odoorpc' is the most used and better maintained package to let you easily consume Odoo's external API.
 It has lots of functionality, good documentation, a large user base and was developed by people that are very experienced with Odoo in general and big contributors to the Odoo Community.
 In other words, if you are taking your first steps and do not need an async interface now, start with odoorpc.

-However, for my needs, once I was developing Odoo integrations that needed to make hundreds of calls to the Odoo API to complete a single job, I began to sorely miss an async interface as well as more control over the HTTP client used (I wished for HTTP2 support and connection reuse).
+However, for my needs, once I was developing Odoo integrations that needed to make hundreds of calls to the Odoo API to complete a single job, I began to sorely miss an async interface as well as more control over the HTTP client used (I wished for HTTP2 support and connection polling/reuse).

 Also, as I understood Odoo's external API, it started to sound like 'odoorpc' was too big for a task too simple.
-For instance, most of the time (like 99,99% of the time), you will be calling to a single REST method called 'execute_kw'.
+For instance, most of the time (like 99,99% of the time), you will be calling to a single jsonrpc method called 'execute_kw'.
 It is the same call over and over just changing the payload which itself is a simple json.

 So I decided to develop a new package myself, made it async-first and tryed to keep it as simple as